denysdovhan/learnyoubash/exercises/debugging/problem.en.md

 Create a file named `debugging.bash`.

 You will receive positional parameters.
-These positional parameters are filenames.
+These positional parameters are filenames in format `file[hash]` (for example `file177`, `file352`).
 Your script should do the following things:

 1. Enable **verbose** and **noexec** options using `set`
 2. Output all received parameters using `echo`